slott56/slott56.github.io/Pelican/content/blog/2008/03/2008_03_24-the_passive_aggressive_programmer_part_ii.rst

 What's the topic?
-Logging changes from the :strong:`set`  methods of a class.
-This is the canonical example of the :strong:`Memento`  design pattern, implemented as a common aspect of the set methods.
+Logging changes from the **setter**  methods of a class.
+This is the canonical example of the **Memento**  design pattern, implemented as a common aspect of the set methods.
 It can be done, trivially, by adding a subclass to the java.util.logger that will write specialized log entries to a database table.
 [The logging itself can be added as an aspect using an annotation.]
 Indeed, this is summarized in `Chapter 6 <http://static.springframework.org/spring/docs/2.0.x/reference/aop.html>`_  of the Spring 2.0.x manual.
 Also, `http://www.scribd.com/doc/244373/Advanced-Spring-Framework <http://www.scribd.com/doc/244373/Advanced-Spring-Framework>`_  and many other places that describe the intimate relationship between Spring, Hibernate and Annotations.
 Examples include `http://www.devx.com/Java/Article/30799 <http://www.devx.com/Java/Article/30799>`_ .